lino-framework/book/docs/dev/layouts/index.rst

   :attr:`params_layout <lino.core.actors.Actor.params_layout>` attribute
   and containing an instance of :class:`ParamsLayout`.
 See :doc:`/dev/parameters`.

-- The optional *parameter dialog* of a custom action, specified as the :attr:`params_layout <lino.core.actions.Action.params_layout>` attribut and containing an instance of :class:`ActionParamsLayout`).
+- The optional *action dialog* of a custom action, specified as the :attr:`params_layout <lino.core.actions.Action.params_layout>` attribute of an action and containing an instance of :class:`ActionParamsLayout`).
 See :doc:`/dev/action_parameters`.

 Data elements